Surge of early voting in Va.’s largest county means a long wait for some voters

 But as the line crept forward, those plans seemed to be evaporating as she weighed her desire to get back to her job against her hopes that a vote for Biden would lead to stronger LGBTQ rights.

-“Our work is really extra needed right now, so I definitely want to get back for the meeting,” Fields said, seemingly conflicted while standing with her wife, Gidget, 41, and their five-year-old son, Henry.
+“Our work is really extra needed right now, so I definitely want to get back for the meeting,” Fields said, seemingly conflicted, as she stood with her wife, Gidget, 41, and their 5-year-old son, Henry.

 Alexandra Contreras was in line again after trying to vote a week earlier at the main government center and giving up after two hours.